Boldoosang/NAV-spotDPothole-backend/readme.md

-# NAV - SpotDPothole Backend
+# NULL AND VOID - SpotDPothole Backend
 Welcome to our University of the West Indies, Computer Science, Final Year Project!
 This project aims to provide the backend of an application that is geared towards the logging of potholes located across the roadways of Trinidad and Tobago.
 This project will be implemented to interface with the corresponding [SpotDPothole Frontend](https://github.com/Boldoosang/NAV-spotDPothole-frontend).
 Please note that this project reflects the various prototype stages that will be refined over the course of many sprints.
 Implemented features of the second prototype can be found below.

 [![PyTest](https://github.com/Boldoosang/NAV-spotDPothole-backend/actions/workflows/pytest.yml/badge.svg)](https://github.com/Boldoosang/NAV-spotDPothole-backend/actions/workflows/pytest.yml)